imalink-project/imalink/docs/API_REFERENCE.md

 **Automatic Setup:**
 Registration automatically creates:
 1. **Default Author** - Author with same name as user, marked with `is_self=true`
-2. **Default Import Session** - Protected "Quick Add" session for immediate uploads
+2. **Default Input Channel** - Protected "Quick Channel" for immediate uploads
 3. **User account** - With `default_author_id` pointing to the self-author

 This allows immediate photo uploads without manual setup.